-415 Nursing Care of Women, Children, and Families (9:6-9) (Prerequisites: Successful completion of all 300-level nursing courses) This course covers the healthcare needs of the woman throughout the lifespan and the needs of children as unique individuals with different capacities and vulnerabilities according to developmental level and health status.
-There is a specific focus on pregnancy, childbearing, the neonatal period, and child development.
+417 Women's Health Nursing (4:3-3) (Prerequisites: Completion of all required 300-level NURS courses) This course covers the healthcare needs of the woman throughout the lifespan as unique individuals with different capacities and vulnerabilities according to developmental level and health status.
+There is a specific focus on pregnancy, childbearing, and the neonatal period.
 Nursing's role in promoting health and fostering positive parenting is presented.
-Nursing interventions that promote, maintain, or restore health and optimal functioning are explored in relation to the children and their families.
-Clinical experiences focus on care of childbearing women, newborns, children, and families in a variety of health care settings.
+Clinical experiences focus on care of the childbearing woman, newborn, and families in a variety of health care settings.